rian39/notes/deleuze_dr_1994.md

 It is in this sense that the differential relations and distinctive points already indicate centres of envelopment within the continuum, centres of possible implication or involution which are brought about by individual essences.
 47

+Oppositions are roughly cut from a delicate milieu of overlap- ping perspectives, of communicating distances, divergences and disparities, of heterogeneous potentials and intensities.
+Nor is it primarily a question of dissolving tensions in the identical, but rather of distributing the disparities in a multiplicity.50

 The simulacrum is the instance which includes a difference within itself, such as (at least) two divergent series on which it plays, all resemblance abolished so that one can no longer point to the existence of an original and a copy.  ...
 It is here that we find the lived reality of a sub-representative domain.
 69

 It is memory that grounds time.
 79